Universal Translation Services

 • What is the main language of Papua New Guinea?

 Papua New Guinea is the most linguistically diverse country in the world.
-851 indigenous languages are spoken in the country.
+Eight hundred fifty-one indigenous languages are spoken in the country.
 English, Hiri Motu, PNG Sign Language, and Tok Pisin are officially recognized languages of Papua New Guinea.
 Tok Pisin is the lingua franca of the country.
 However, in the southern region, Hiri Motu is spoken instead of Tok Pisin.

 • Why does Papua New Guinea have so many languages?

 In the past couple of centuries, people from different parts of the world have migrated to Papua New Guinea and settled down there for good.
-Europeans and Japanese arrived to the country in great numbers during the 19th century.
-This is the biggest reason as to why Papua New Guinea have so many languages.
+Europeans and Japanese arrived in the country in great numbers during the 19th century.
+This is the biggest reason why Papua New Guinea has so many languages.

 • How many languages do they speak in Papua New Guinea?